A Complete Guide to Ethereum's Rinkeby Testnet

 Popular Web3 Development Environments

-Fortunately, EVM-compatible chains benefit from years of Ethereum development and have a host of battle-hardened options when it comes to development environments.
+Fortunately, EVM-compatible chains benefit from years of Ethereum development and have many battle-hardened options for development environments.

-Hardhat, Truffle, and Brownie are all great options when it comes to development environments in Web3.
-These developer environments allow developers to compile, test, deploy, and debug Ethereum software and testnets like Rinkeby.
+Hardhat, Truffle, and Brownie are all great options for development environments in Web3.
+These developer environments allow developers to compile, test, deploy, and debug Ethereum software.

 In addition, they come with more tooling and easily customizable local blockchain development environments.

-Alchemy’s Rinkeby development platform and dashboard help developers easily configure their needs in building Web3 decentralized applications.
+Now that the Rinkeby testnet is deprecated, developers can use Alchemy’s Sepolia development platform and dashboard to easily configure their needs in building Web3 decentralized applications.